Sustainable Tourism Bogotá

 Location

 Chingaza is located North East of Bogotá, 2.5 hours from our departure point (45 km).
-All roads within the reserve are dirt roads requiring a 4x4 vehicle when it's raining.
-Because of low atmospheric pressure at high elevations (+3000 m.a.s.l.), you should spend at least one night in Bogotá or at a similar altitude prior to joining this tour.
+All roads within the reserve are dirt roads requiring a 4x4 vehicle when it rains.
+Because of low atmospheric pressure at high elevations (+3000 m.a.s.l.) you should spend at least one night in Bogotá or at a similar altitude prior to joining this tour.

-You should NOT join this tour the same day that you arrive from overseas travel or low lying areas.
+You should NOT join this tour the same day that you arrive from overseas travel or low lying areas unless you are coming from a high altittude location (+2000 m.a.s.l.)

 Difficulty

 Chingaza is a prime location for wildlife viewing and birdwatching in the Andes mountains and the crown jewel of Colombia's National Park System in terms of ecological restoration and stewardship.
-In the past, some of it's mountains served as a sand mine and grazing grounds, but nowadays boost the highest concentration of spectacle bears (Tremarctos ornatus) in the country.
+In the past, some of it's mountains served as a sand mine and grazing grounds, but nowadays it boost the highest concentration of spectacle bears (Tremarctos ornatus) in the country!
+A couple of condors, cougars and ocelots and a myriad of bird species.

-Most trails within the reserve are of easy to medium difficulty and a lot of the birdwatching and wildlife viewing can be done from the comfort of the vehicle or through short nature walks.
+Most trails within the reserve are of easy access and a lot of the birdwatching and wildlife viewing can be done from the comfort of the vehicle or through short nature walks.
 This tour is designed for landscape viewing and wildlife spotting rather than long trekking.
-If you are looking for challenging, technical hikes we recommend a Cloud Forest excursion outside of Chingaza.
+If you are looking for challenging hikes we recommend the Siecha lagoon trek or a cloud forest excursion around Chingaza.

 Target Species